 And the transits for the year 2020

-(Published in the Dec 2015 edition of The Mountain Astrologer)
+(Expanded from the article originally published in the Dec 2015 edition of The Mountain Astrologer)

 In astrology, every moment matters.
 The cosmic clock ticking, as planets (and luminaries) pursue their motion and form celestial patterns, provides a flavor, a meaning, or a message for each passing minute or for a whole epoch.
 We ourselves are the embodiment of the moment of our birth; as such, each one of us represents a moment in time.
 In other words, each fraction of time has a purpose.